What is the meaning of the Feast of Trumpets?

 Zep 1:16 A day of trumpet and alarm Against the fortified cities And against the high towers.

-A trumpet (a single trumpet) is associated with the resurrection of the saints.
+3) A trumpet blast (a single trumpet) is associated with the resurrection of the saints.

 1Co 15:52 in a moment, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, and the dead will be raised incorruptible, and we shall be changed.